surniaulula/wpsso/readme.txt

 = 6.7.0 =

 (2019/10/04) Fixed missing argument in a 'wpsso_save_options' filter.
 Added a default time-to-live of 300 seconds to all notice messages.

-= 6.6.0 =

-(2019/09/28) Fixed fallback to default image for non-singular and non-term pages.
-Updated the content video detection patterns.
-Optimized the handling of video preview images.